JoeSpeed1952/f-4e-manual/src/stores/overview.md

 | AN/ALE-40       |     | (1) |     |     |     |     |     | (1) |     |     2 |
 | Fuel Tank       |  1  |     |     |     |  1  |     |     |     |  1  |     3 |

-In general, stations 3, 4, 6 and 7 can be used to load Air-To-Air Missiles, or also Jammer and Targeting Pods.
+In general, stations 3, 4, 6, and 7 can be used to load Air-To-Air Missiles, and/or
+Jammer (ECM) and Targeting Pods.

-Air-To-Ground Ordnance is mostly carrier on pylons 1, 2, 5, 8 and 9.
+Air-To-Ground Ordnance is mostly carried on pylons 1, 2, 5, 8, and 9.

-Pylons 2 and 8 are special, since they can be equipped with the Special-Weapons-Adapter (SWA) and have additional attach-points on their sides (labelled 2L, 2R, 8L, 8R) for loading AIM-9 Sidewinder missiles without occupying the entire pylon.
+Pylons 2 and 8 are special, since they can be equipped with the Special-Weapons-Adapter (SWA) and have additional attachment points on their sides (labeled 2L, 2R, 8L, 8R) for loading AIM-9 Sidewinder missiles without occupying the entire pylon.

-> 💡 AIM-9 Sidewinder can be loaded onto pylon 2 and 8 additionally to other
+> 💡 AIM-9 Sidewinder can be loaded onto pylons 2 and 8 in addition to other
 > ordnance.
-Hence, it is still possible to equip for example a Maverick on the
+Hence, it is still possible to equip, for example, a Maverick on the
 > same pylon.

-Further, AN/ALE-40 Countermeasure Dispensers can be attached to the aft section of Pylon 2 and 8.
+Further, AN/ALE-40 Countermeasure Dispensers can be attached to the aft section of Pylons 2 and 8.
 Allowing the aircraft to carry a mix between 120 chaff and 30 flares in total.